zinal/IIDR-AutoSub/README.md

 Example implementation of a tool to automate the recovery of subscriptions in the event of DDL operation over the source tables.
 Uses CHCCLP embedded scripting to do its job.

 Version 2.0 has been created to avoid the data loss.
-There are still situations which cannot be recovered without the Refresh operation, the main example being the DDL -> DML -> DDL sequence on a single table.
+There are still situations which cannot be recovered without the *Refresh* operation, the main example being the DDL -> DML -> DDL sequence on a single table.
-By adding the *Refresh* operation, with some logic to detect these nonrecoverable situations, it is possible to support the full set of cases, at the cost of an automated Refresh (which is also probably not a best option for all customers).
+By adding the *Refresh* operation to this sample, with some logic to detect those "nonrecoverable" situations, it is possible to support the full set of cases, at the cost of an automated Refresh (which is also probably not a best option for all customers).

 Build uses Maven, third-party (Access Server) jars need to be installed into the local Maven repository with the iidr-cdc-setup-maven-libs.sh script.
 Required Eclipse libraries are grabbed from central Maven repository, versions should be validated.